Brian-DN/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 4. Appropriately labels the data set with descriptive variable names: get4

-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject *sub, act, col, x, get5*
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject: sub, act, col, x, get5